Internet Reporting Service

 - Click on the Tools menu and look for Compatibility View.

 - If there is no check mark next to Compatibility View then it is turned off and Internet Explorer should work.
 If there is a check mark next to Compatibility View, click on Compatibility View to remove the check mark and turn off Compatibility View.

 How to access the Internet Reporting Service

 You will need to enter your Social Insurance Number (SIN), Access Code and province of residence.
 Shortly after you file your application for benefits, we will mail you an EI benefit statement.
 The statement includes your Access Code (4 digit number which is printed on the shaded area at the top of the benefit statement).
 Your Access Code is needed to submit your required bi-weekly reports and to get information about your claim.
-Access the instructions on when and how to complete your reports with our Internet Reporting Service or our Telephone Reporting Service.

 Please note that by providing and submitting your SIN and Access Code, you will be deemed to have signed your on-line report.
 Keep your Access Code safe and store it separately from your SIN.

 To complete your report, you will need the following: